Get Your Free CTV Advertising Playbook

 CTV targeting can take many different forms.
 At Strategus, we’re proponents of layering first- and third-party data sources to build custom audiences for each campaign.

-In this way, CTV allows brands to reach the right people, at the right time, with the right message by customizing their creative based on which customer segments are being targeted.
+In this way, CTV allows brands to reach the right people at the right time with the right message by customizing their creative based on the targeted customer segments.

 Say a tourism board was running campaigns to three key customer segments: ski and snowboard enthusiasts, outdoor adventurers, and luxury travelers.